Reinoptland/Devto/Procedures.md

 3. Return a new state for each case
 4. Logic how to transform the state
    - Check if state has changed in Redux Devtools

+# Thunks

+What is thunk

+- Function
+- That returns a function

+Redux Thunk

+- An action that is a function

+Redux Thunk - Y tho

+- Make sequences of actions
+- Possibility to check state before dispatching / fetching

+## Setup (we already did in step 1)

+- Apply middle ware, compose enhancer (check the docs)

+## Creating a Thunk & Dispatching it

+1. Define an action creator (thunk) -> fetchDevelopers
+   - It return a function
+2. Define an action creator (simple) -> setDevelopers
+   - It returns a simple action (object)
+3. Import in your component
+4. Call your thunk action creator to create an action
+   - console.log the output (we expect a function)
+5. Dispatch your action
+   - Check: devtools, are your action(s) being dispatched?

+## Handling action in our reducer

+1. Add a case for SET_DEVELOPERS
+2. Logic
+3. Check: Redux state -> is the state updated